US forces launch raid in Syria, civilians also reported dead

 The military operation got attention on social media, with tweets from the region describing helicopters firing around the building near Atmeh.
 Flight-tracking data also suggested that multiple drones were circling the city of Sarmada and the village of Salwah, just north of the raid's location.

-The clandestine operation came as the Islamic State group was appearing to try to stage a comeback after its effort to establish a caliphate failed in 2019, following several years of fighting in Syria and Iraq.
-In recent weeks and months, the group has launched a series of attacks in the region, including a 10-day assault late last month to seize a prison in northeastern Syria.
+The clandestine operation came as the Islamic State group was reasserting itself, carrying out some of its biggest attacks since it was defeated in 2019.
+In recent weeks and months, the group has launched a series of operations in the region, including a 10-day assault late last month to seize a prison in northeastern Syria.

-A U.S.-backed Kurdish-led force said Monday that the Gweiran prison, also known as al-Sinaa prison, is now fully under its control.
-The Syrian Democratic Forces said more than 120 of their fighters and prison workers died in the effort to thwart the IS plot.
+A U.S.-backed Kurdish-led force said more than 120 of their fighters and prison workers died in the effort to thwart the IS plot, whose goal appeared to free senior IS operatives from the prison.
 The prison houses at least 3,000 Islamic State group detainees.

 The attempted prison break was the biggest military operation by the extremist group since IS was defeated and members scattered to havens in 2019.
 The U.S.-led coalition carried out airstrikes and deployed American personnel in Bradley Fighting Vehicles to the prison area to help the Kurdish forces.